GWT: Scalable Optimizer State Compression for Large Language Model Training: Methods

 In summary, we integrate the proposed GWT method into the Adam optimizer and observe that it can theoretically reduce the memory footprint of optimizer states by up to 75\%.
 GWT achieves this by projecting gradients into a lower-dimensional subspace and performing updates to the optimizer states within this subspace.
 This memory-efficient strategy significantly reduces the storage requirements and can be applied to a wide range of optimizers that maintain substantial state information.

 Importantly, the GWT is not limited to Adam.
-In Appendix \ref{app:General_optimizer}, we present a unified formulation for extending GWT to other memory-intensive optimizers.
-We also provide empirical results demonstrating that GWT, when integrated with optimizers such as Adam-mini \cite{zhang2024adammini} and MUON \cite{liu2025muon}, achieves comparable performance to those optimizers.
+We provide the empirical results demonstrating that GWT, when integrated with optimizers such as Adam-mini \cite{zhang2024adammini} and MUON \cite{liu2025muon}, achieves comparable performance to those optimizers.